TRAINING LEGS WITH KNEE PAIN

 It’s important in this and most other exercises to really focus on the eccentric component.
 I feel like if you can’t control the eccentric component, you have no business doing the concentric part of it!

 Then finally we’ll move on to a Barbell Hip Thrust.
-This is another great closed-chain exercise that allows you to build strength in the hamstrings without putting stress on the knees.
+This is another great closed-chain exercise that allows you to build strength in the hamstrings without putting stress on the knee joint.

 I’m using 205 lbs on the bar.
-Maintain your feet in contact with the ground and push the bar forward on your hips so it doesn’t roll back towards you.
+Start with your feet shoulder width apart on the floor and keep them in contact with the floor as you lift your glutes off the floor.
+Push the bar forward on your hips so it doesn’t roll back towards you.

 You want to find that comfort spot sinking into the crease of your hips so the barbell doesn’t feel uncomfortable.
 You can always lay a couple of towels over you if that becomes an issue.